Dividend Tracker With Google Sheet: Build Yours in 6 Steps

 Google Account

-You end up with a proven, and tested, portfolio tracker with dividend history per stock, per month or annually.
+You end up with a proven and tested portfolio tracker with dividend history per stock, per month or annually.

-No excuses, now you have it all available.
+No excuses.
+Now you have it all available.
 With some minimal spreadsheet skills, you should know exactly what your rate of return is and be confident in making good portfolio decisions.